 Everything I’ve read has left me with the vague feeling that, as comedian Kathleen Madigan has put it, “We should all get Rosetta Stone and learn a little Chinese before they get here.”

-For example, Michael Pillsbury has served as a China expert in eight presidential administrations, including the current one.
+For example, Michael Pillsbury has served as a China expert in eight presidential administrations.
 In his book The Hundred Year Marathon, Pillsbury noted that “Just as America has its camps of hawks and doves… Chinese elites are divided.
 The difference of course is that those debates rarely occur in view of the Chinese public and the Western press.” (p.
 15) One of the effects of this “cloak of secrecy,” he wrote, is that “Americans have been wrong about China again and again, sometimes with profound consequences” (p.
 4).
 Pillsbury also admitted that he himself was one of them: “For decades, I played a sometimes prominent role in urging administrations of both parties to provide China with technological and military assistance…. [but] every one of the assumptions behind that [advice] was wrong – dangerously so” (p.
 5).
 In short, Pillsbury’s experiences converted him from a dove on China to a hawk.